-Cynthia's Healing Journey
+Cynthia's Lupus Journey to Healing

 By the middle of 2002, I found myself in a job I I wasn’t happy in.
 My work situation was toxic, my boss was toxic, but the money was excellent and the hours were great.
 But I was unhappy.
 I knew there was a part of my life that always seemed to be just out reach.
 It was as if I was ignoring an essential part of my soul.
 I was always tired, overwhelmed and stuck on that same road, over and over again.
 I was disconnected from my heart.